tvgrabbers/tvgrabnlpy/README.md

 **p20150210**   version 2.0.1
 added further channel ID linking between tvgids.nl and tvgids.tv

-**p20150209**   Declared Stable
+**p20150209**   version 2.0.0

-**p20150201**   Fixed stupid error in groupnameremove table processing
+Fixed stupid error in groupnameremove table processing
 Updated default cattrans table

-**p20150129**   Fixed some more failures
+Fixed some more failures
 Added On/Off as boolean values in the configuration file
 Adjusted Statistics Log output
 Updated default cattrans table
 Made default groupnameremove table only be used on first creation.

-**p20150127**   Fixed some failures on detail fetching due to invalid HTML/XMLtags in the website
+Fixed some failures on detail fetching due to invalid HTML/XMLtags in the website
 Adjusted some helptext

 **p20150126**   Initial release Version 2.0.0-beta